Captain Martin Walker: Appearances

 Walker begins hallucinating radio communications from Konrad after he acquires a small radio from a room where the squad discovers Konrad's executed command team.
 Walker also undergoes a change of personality as he continues to push forward in his fight against the 33rd, changing from his friendly wise-cracking banter with his squadmates and professionally measured engagement with enemies to rage-driven acts of killing, which he openly celebrates as if he is provided with an adrenaline rush.
-Walker's squad eventually encounters another CIA agent named Riggs, who directs them into assisting his sabotage of the city's key infrastructure to wipe out the remaining population of Dubai, with the goal of covering up the 33rd's prior atrocities and protect the United States' international reputation.
-Realizing what they had done, Walker leads the squad to a radio tower to broadcast their intention to evacuate the city.
+Walker's squad eventually encounters another CIA agent named Riggs, who directs them into assisting his sabotage of the city's key infrastructure to wipe out the remaining population of Dubai, with the goal of covering up the 33rd's prior atrocities and protect the United States' international reputation, though hinted he knew even before the water heist.
+Walker then leads the squad to a radio tower to broadcast their intention to evacuate the city.
 The squad is attacked shortly after they leave the building by commandeering a Black Hawk helicopter, which crashed following a brief firefight.

 Walker and his squad survive the crash, but he loses Lugo to a civilian lynch mob, and later Adams to a contingent of the 33rd outside a tower in downtown Dubai where Konrad's penthouse is located.
-Upon his arrival inside Konrad's penthouse to confront his former superior, Walker realizes that Konrad is long dead after a suicide, and is instead confronted by a hallucination of Konrad, who tells Walker that he is responsible for the horrific consequences of his own actions since his arrival in Dubai.
-Walker's ultimate fate is decided by the player; Walker may commit suicide during his descent into psychological turmoil, or he may regain his senses and delivers a request for evacuation of Dubai using Konrad's radio.
+Upon his arrival inside Konrad's penthouse to confront his former superior, Walker realizes that Konrad is long dead after a suicide, and is instead confronted by a hallucination of Konrad, who tells Walker that he is responsible for the horrific consequences of his own actions since his arrival in Dubai, as his desire to become the hero killed the very people he was meant to help.
+Walker's ultimate fate is decided by the player; Walker may commit suicide during his descent into psychological turmoil, possibly accepting responsibility for his actions, or he may regain his senses and delivers a request for evacuation of Dubai using Konrad's radio.
 In the event of the latter, the player may further decide Walker's actions and fate during the post-credits epilogue, when a convoy of Army rescue Humvees encounter Walker.